civilisation

 Influence of Religion

 Religion has a deep impact on individuals, society, and humanity as a whole.
 It is not limited to rituals or worship practices; instead, it touches every dimension of life.
-The influence of religion can be understood at personal, social, cultural, and global levels.
+The Influence of religion can be understood at personal, social, cultural, and global levels.

 1. Personal Impact